 Many sellers lack knowledge of what kind of products to sell and where to source them.
 You don't need to hit the $1 million sales target in your first month, but selling profitable products is the key to building a successful business.
 One factor in determining how profitable your products are is your sourcing methods.
 This article will unlock the best ways of product sourcing for your Amazon business.

-Amazon makes a big deal about sellers selling authentic and quality products on the platform– and rightfully so, considering the traffic the marketplace offers.
+Amazon makes a big deal about sellers with authentic and quality products on the platform.
+Rightfully so, considering the traffic the marketplace offers.
 Product scouting on Amazon is key to making customers happy and growing your business.

 But, as an Amazon seller, the buck stops with you to comply with Amazon's policies.
 Customers trust that what they buy from the platform is genuine and that the products reach them in the advertised condition.
 To succeed on Amazon, you must ensure that your products are genuine, authentic, and in good condition.